essexcanning/open-narrative/README.md

 ## Overview

-Narrative Sentinel is a mission-critical dashboard designed for information integrity analysts, researchers, and platform trust & safety teams.
+OpenNarrative is a mission-critical dashboard designed for information integrity analysts, researchers, and platform trust & safety teams.
 In an increasingly complex information environment, this tool provides the necessary clarity and operational speed to identify and mitigate the impact of harmful narratives like disinformation and foreign interference.

 The application moves beyond simple content moderation by focusing on the **tactics, techniques, and procedures (TTPs)** behind information operations, providing a strategic, framework-driven approach to defense.